c-dilks/clas12-env/README.md

 Note:
 - The modulefiles and software builds for GEANT4 used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.
 - The shell "setup" files here are deprecated and only for backward compatibility with previous CLAS12 environment setups.
 - This is *not* a build system!
-If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning (and Java components will still work).
+If builds for a given operating system or compiler are not installed, these modulefiles will only print a warning (e.g., Java components should still work).

 ## Quick Start